-If you inherit a home after a loved one dies, an interpretive rule issued in 2014 by the Consumer Financial Protection Bureau (CFPB) clears the way for you to more easily take over an existing mortgage on the property.
+If you inherit a home after a loved one dies, an interpretive rule that the Consumer Financial Protection Bureau (CFPB) issued in 2014 clears the way for you to more easily take over an existing mortgage on the property.
 The CFPB rule also helps heirs by requiring mortgage servicers to provide certain information about the home loan.

 Also, a 2018 CFPB rule requires servicers to have policies and procedures in place to promptly identify and communicate with family members, heirs, or other parties—known as “successors in interest”—who have a legal interest in the home.

 In the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, Congress established the CFPB and gave it the authority to adopt new rules to protect consumers in mortgage transactions.
 The CFPB subsequently issued an interpretive rule that helps an heir take over a deceased borrower’s mortgage after inheriting a home.
 Specifically, after the original borrower dies, the person who inherits the home may be added to the mortgage as an obligor (a borrower) without triggering the Ability-to-Repay rule.

 What is the Ability-to-Repay rule?
 The Ability-to-Repay (ATR) rule, which went into effect January 10, 2014, requires mortgage lenders to make sure a borrower can afford a mortgage before issuing the loan.
 (Learn more about the ATR rule in Nolo’s article New Mortgage Rules on Ability to Repay.)

 This rule is significant because if the lender did have to follow the ATR rule and determine an heir's ability to repay the mortgage, it would prevent some heirs from being added to the mortgage.
 The CFPB rule ultimately makes it easier to add the heir to the mortgage since the creditor does not have to consider whether or not the heir can repay the mortgage debt.